Luis Arraez Player Props: Marlins vs. Rockies

-On Friday, Luis Arraez (hitting .317 in his past 10 games) and the Miami Marlins play the Colorado Rockies, whose starting pitcher will be Peter Lambert.
-First pitch is at 6:40 PM ET.
+The Miami Marlins, including Luis Arraez (.286 on-base percentage in past 10 games, 137 points below season-long percentage), battle starter Chase Anderson and the Colorado Rockies at LoanDepot park, Saturday at 1:10 PM ET.

-He racked up two hits (going 2-for-5 with a double and an RBI) in his last appearance against the Cardinals.
+He had a hitless showing in his last game (0-for-3) against the Rockies.

 Luis Arraez Game Info & Props vs. the Rockies